| |

 -

-A defined contribution plan that may be established by a
+contribution plan that may be established by a nonprofit

-Employees may allocate a portion of their salaries into
+allocate a portion of their salaries into this plan, and

-this plan, and contributions are excluded from their
+contributions are excluded from their income for tax

 -